Stx666Michael/SMS-Spam-Classifier/README.md

 ## Prerequisites
 - `Python 3.8` or higher
 - `pip` (Python package manager)
-- `virtualenv` (optional but recommended for creating a virtual environment)
 - `Jupyter Notebook` (for training the model and viewing the evaluation results)

 ## Installation